Can I Withdraw Cash at an ATM Using My Crypto Card?

 How Does an ATM Withdrawal With a Crypto Card Actually Work?

-- the requested amount
+- the cash amount

 - issuer fees